IT

 Pet Transport from Italy to Japan

 Italy to Japan is one of the most demanding pet relocations you can attempt.
-Japan’s Animal Quarantine Service (AQS) classifies Italy as a non-designated country – meaning the full 180-day protocol applies.
-Two rabies vaccinations, a titre test at an AQS-approved laboratory, a 180-day wait, 40 days advance notification, and quarantine on arrival.
+Japan's Animal Quarantine Service (AQS) classifies Italy as a non-designated country -- meaning the …

 1